tianyima2000/DNN_missing_data/README.md

 This project contains code for the simulations in Deep learning with missing data, and a tutorial on how to implement and train Pattern Embedded Neural Networks (PENNs).

 # Tutorial
-Here, we only demonstrate how to define a class of PENNs in `torch`.
+Here, we only demonstrate how to define a class of PENNs using `torch` in Python.
 A PENN can then be trained using stochastic gradient descent or Adam.
 A complete tutorial can be found in the Jupyter notebook [Tutorial.ipynb](./Tutorial.ipynb), where we train a PENN and apply a pruning-reinitialising procedure and early stopping during the training process.

-Code to implement PENN in `torch`:
+Code to implement PENN using `torch`:

 ```python
 # Define a class of Pattern Embedded Neural Networks (PENNs)